-The dean shall conduct his evaluations and render recommendations, based on his review of all the supporting documents and recommendations from previous levels of review and appeals from retention applicants.
-Upon completion of his evaluation, the dean shall notify applicants and the chief academic officer of the results, in writing, by December 15th.
-Copies of the notification shall be forwarded to the appropriate department chair.
-Negative recommendations may be appealed to the Provost by the tenth workday following written notification.
+The College/School Dean shall conduct his/her evaluations and render recommendations, based on his/her review of all the supporting documents and recommendations from previous levels of review and appeals from retention applicants.
+The Dean shall have power to overturn the decisions of all the lower levels of review.
+This applies both to applications that were favorably approved throughout the process and to those in which there were appeals at some stage in the process.
+However, this power may only be exercised in extraordinary circumstances (see 4.7.E Dean's Review and Evaluation).

+Upon completion of his/her evaluation, the Dean shall notify applicants and the Chief Academic Officer of the results, in writing, by December 15th.
+Copies of the notification shall be forwarded to the appropriate Department Chairperson.

-B. Evaluation Guidelines for Retention of Probationary Faculty
+4.6.B Evaluation Guidelines for Retention of Probationary Faculty

 Probationary faculty members are those with tenure-track appointments, but who are not yet tenured.
-For tenure-track faculty, the annual evaluation provides an assessment of their performance and develops information concerning their progress toward promotion and/or tenure.
-It communicates their areas of strength and alerts faculty members to performance deficiencies at the earliest possible time.
+For tenure-track faculty, the evaluations provide assessment of their performance and develops information concerning their progress toward promotion and/or tenure.
+They communicate their areas of strength and alert faculty members to performance deficiencies at the earliest possible time.

-Each academic department shall prepare and submit through its administrative hierarchy for approval, a plan for the annual evaluation for the retention of faculty members with probationary appointments.
+Each academic department shall prepare and submit through its administrative hierarchy for approval, a plan for the evaluation for the retention of faculty members with probationary appointments.
 The tenured members of the faculty in each department shall participate in the development of the department's retention plan and evaluation procedures.
 The process should provide evaluators with the opportunity to express concerns, observations and recommendations in writing regarding the probationary faculty member's performance in a manner intended to enhance the faculty member's chances of achieving tenure and/or promotion.
 The absence of a negative evaluation is not a guarantee of being retained or for the granting of tenure or promotion.
 Occasionally, the evaluation will result in termination of the individual's appointment prior to the critical year.
 Where appropriate, notice of termination will be given in accordance with provisions in the Faculty Handbook.